tjtate/sparkpost-api-documentation/services/transmissions_api.md

 Once message generation has been initiated, all messages in the transmission will use the template selected at the start of the generation.
 If a template update is made during the generation of a transmission that uses that template, the template update will succeed but the transmission will continue to use the version that was selected at the start of the generation.

-**Note**

-In all cases, you can use the **num_rcpt_errors** parameter to limit the number of recipient errors returned.

-**Note**

-When a transmission is created in SparkPost.com, the number of messages in the transmission is compared to the sending limit of your account.
-If the transmission will cause you to exceed your sending limit, the entire transmission results in an error and no messages are sent.
-Note that no messages will be sent for the given transmission, regardless of the number of messages that caused you to exceed your sending limit.
-In this case, the Transmission API will return an HTTP 420 error code with an error detailing whether you would exceed your hourly, daily, or sandbox sending limit.
-Sending limits apply to SparkPost.com only.

 + Parameters
   + num_rcpt_errors (optional, number, `3`) ...
 Maximum number of recipient errors that this call can return, otherwise all validation errors are returned.